fionnualamcl/MoneyBox/README.md

-* Domain - this contains the domain models for a user and an account, validation class, interfaces and concrete classes for an account service and notification service.
+* Domain - this contains the domain models for a user, address, bank, and an account, interfaces and concrete classes for a notification service.
 * Features - this contains two operations, transfer money and withdraw money.
-* DataAccess - this contains a repository for retrieving, rollback and saving an account.
+* DataAccess - this contains a repository for retrieving and saving an account.
 * Infrastructure - this contains a list of defined total limits
 * Program - this contains the main program to execute the console program.
+* NUnit - contains some unit tests